NanoComp/meep/doc/docs/Python_Tutorials/Near_to_Far_Field_Spectra.md

 Radiation Pattern of an Antenna in Cylindrical Coordinates
 ----------------------------------------------------------

-In an earlier section, we showed how to compute the [radiation pattern of an antennna](#radiation-pattern-of-an-antenna) using 2D Cartesian coordinates.
-The same calculation can also be performed using cylindrical coordinates.
+In an earlier section, we showed how to compute the [radiation pattern of an antennna](#radiation-pattern-of-an-antenna) with **linear** polarization using 2D Cartesian coordinates.
+The same calculation can also be performed using [cylindrical coordinates](Exploiting_Symmetry.md#cylindrical-symmetry).
+We will demonstrate this for two cases in which the dipole is (1) axisymmetric (i.e., at $r = 0$) or (2) nonaxisymmetric (at $r > 0$).

+For (1), an $E_z$ dipole is positioned exactly at $r = 0$ with $m = 0$.
+This involves a single simulation.
+An $E_x$ dipole at $r = 0$, however, involves the superposition of two left- and right-circularly polarized dipoles as described in [Tutorial/Scattering Cross Section of a Finite Dielectric Cylinder](Cylindrical_Coordinates.md#scattering-cross-section-of-a-finite-dielectric-cylinder).
+This involves two simulations.

+For (2), an $E_x$ dipole positioned anywhere at $r > 0$ requires a Fourier-series expansion of the fields from an $E_r$ ring current source with azimuthal dependence $\exp(im\phi)$.

+The figures below show the radiation pattern for each of these cases compared with the analytic result.
+The simulation and analytic results show good agreement.

 The simulation scripts are in [examples/dipole_in_vacuum_cyl_axisymmetric.py](https://github.com/NanoComp/meep/blob/master/python/examples/dipole_in_vacuum_cyl_axisymmetric.py) and [examples/dipole_in_vacuum_cyl_nonaxisymmetric.py](https://github.com/NanoComp/meep/blob/master/python/examples/dipole_in_vacuum_cyl_nonaxisymmetric.py).